-Belize Cave Tubing – What You Want To Know
+Belize Cave Tubing – What You Need To Know (2022 Update)

 Belize is believed to be home to over 900 Maya sites in total over the more than eight thousand square miles of Earth area we call home.
 As you could imagine that is a lot to excavate, luckily not all these “sites” are large ruined/abandoned temples.
 Quite a number of these sites includes village remains and caves.
 Belize Cave tubing adventures take you through some of these very subterranean that were once traversed by the Mayan denizens of these parts.